1005 Family and Medical Leave

 7. “Covered active duty” means deployment to a foreign country as a member of the regular Armed Forces or as a result of a federal call to active National Guard or Reservist military duty in support of a contingency operation.

-Section D: Eligibility
+Section D: ELIGIBILITY

 1. Have been employed with State government for a minimum of twelve (12) months, whether consecutive or non-consecutive, within the past seven (7) years.